 Entitlement holders can apply to the VCGLR to amend the geographic area or venue conditions relevant to their entitlement.

-To request an amendment to an entitlement, the entitlement holder must complete the Gaming machine entitlements - amendment of a geographic area/venue condition (PDF, 245.56 KB) application form.
+To request an amendment to an entitlement, the entitlement holder must do this through the online gambling services portal.

 Venue operators can apply to the VCGLR to transfer ownership of entitlements via the VCGLR online services portal.